PyConPL/Book/2015/presentations/with modern_peripherals: Python and Flask Piotr Dyba/text.md

 ##Eye Tribe

-EyeTribe is eye tracker hardware that is advertised as a cheap solution but despite the self-describing name.
-What is eye tracking?
+EyeTribe is an eye tracker hardware that is advertised as a cheap solution, despite the self-describing name, what is eye tracking?
 Eye tracking is the process of using sensors to estimate where someone is looking – a point of gaze.
 Eye tribe uses infrared sensors for that purpose.
 Eye tracking can be used in a wide variety of applications typically